-The units issued by the Company in 2014 and 2016 private placements consisted of Convertible Notes, warrants and arbitration value rights.
-The Company utilized a Black Scholes valuation model to value the warrant component of the units and a discounted cash flow model to value the debt component of notes.
-The equity component of the notes was recognized initially at the difference between the fair value of each private placement as a whole and the fair value of the debt and warrant components.
+The units issued by the Company in Private Placements in 2014 and 2016 consisted of Notes, warrants and arbitration value rights.
+The Company utilized the Black-Scholes model to value the warrant component of the units (each of which entitle the holder to acquire one Common Share at an exercise price of \$0.46) and a discounted cash flow model to value the debt component of the Notes.
+The equity component of the Notes was recognized initially at the difference between the fair value of each Private Placement as a whole and the fair value of the debt and warrant components.
 Any directly attributable transaction costs were allocated to the liability and equity components in proportion to their initial carrying amounts.
-A nil value was initially ascribed to the arbitration value rights and, given the current stage of the ICSID Arbitration process, a nil valuation remains applicable as at March 31, 2020.
-The private placements in 2014 and 2016 contain two embedded derivatives, both of which were initially valued at nil with no subsequent adjustment in value.
+A nil value was initially ascribed to the arbitration value rights and, given the current stage of the ICSID Arbitration process, a nil valuation remains applicable as at March 31, 2021.
+The Private Placements in 2014 and 2016 contain two embedded derivatives, both of which were initially valued at nil with no subsequent adjustment in value.

-The units issued by the Company in the 2018 and 2019 private placements consisted of Common Shares and warrants each of which entitle the holder to acquire one Common Share at an exercise price of \$0.49 and \$0.645 respectively, at any time in the five years following issuance.
-The Company utilized a Black Scholes valuation model to value the warrant component of the units and allocated the remainder of the value to the equity component.
+The units issued by the Company in the 2018, 2019 and 2020 Private Placements consisted of Common Shares and warrants each of which entitles the holder to acquire one Common Share at an exercise price of \$0.49, \$0.645 and \$0.39 respectively, at any time in the five years following issuance (in the case of the 2018 and 2019 Private Placements) and at any time in the three years following issuance (in the case of the 2020 Private Placement).
+The Company utilized the Black-Scholes model to value the warrant component of the units and allocated the remainder of the value to the equity component.
 Any directly attributable transaction costs were allocated to the equity and warrant components in proportion to their initial carrying amounts.